AKGenWeb The US GenWeb Project

 History: Name of a railroad station reported by The Alaskan RR. on its 1922 timetable; derived from the lignite coal found in the area.
 This station was originally named "Dry Creek."
 Description: mile 363.3 on the Alaska RR., 4 mi.
 N of Healy, Alaska Range.

-History: Settlement reported in 1920 as Riley Creek, perhaps in a slightly different location than the present place.
-The Riley post office was established in 1922 and its name changed to Mckinley Park the same year nRicks, 1965, p.
+The settlement reported in 1920 as Riley Creek, perhaps in a slightly different location than the present place.
+The Riley post office was established in 1922 and its name changed to Mckinley Park the same year (Ricks, 1965, p.
 40).
 Its population was listed as 49 in the 1930 census.
-Description: population 28, and RR. station, mi.
-347.9 on The Alaska RR., 9 mi.
-S of healy, Alaska Range.
+Located at Mile 347.9 on The Alaska RR, 9 miles south of Healy.

 History: This place began as a railroad camp; first called "Summit Lake" on a 1919 manuscript location map of the railroad.
 Description: population 39, mi.
 312.5 on The Alaska RR., SW of Mirror Lake, 37 mi.
 S of Healy, Alaska Range.